Chlamydomonas reinhardtii: Model organism

 There are many known mutants of C. reinhardtii.
 These mutants are useful tools for studying a variety of biological processes, including flagellar motility, photosynthesis, and protein synthesis.
 Since Chlamydomonas species are normally haploid, the effects of mutations are seen immediately without further crosses.

 In 2007, the complete nuclear genome sequence of C. reinhardtii was published.

 Channelrhodopsin-1 and Channelrhodopsin-2, proteins that function as light-gated cation channels, were originally isolated from C. reinhardtii.
 These proteins and others like them are increasingly widely used in the field of optogenetics.

 Mitochondrial significance

 The genome of C. reinhardtii is significant for mitochondrial study as it is one species where the genes for 6 of the 13 proteins encoded for the mitochondria are found in the nucleus of the cell, leaving 7 in the mitochondria.
-In all other species these genes are present only in the mitochondria and are unable to be allotopically expressed.
+In species outside of Chlorophyceae, these genes are present only in the mitochondria and are unable to be allotopically expressed.
 This is significant for the testing and development of therapies for genetic mitochondrial diseases.